-Compared to other classes on international economic integration, such as International Capital Markets or International Monetary Relations, this International Trade class focuses on the long-term patterns of balanced trade in merchandize and services.
-Part I of class is dedicated to classic trade theory in a general equilibrium setting under perfect competition and explains trade among different countries.
-Part II of class presents recent advances in trade theory under imperfect competition in partial equilibrium and explains trade among similar countries and within multinational enterprises.
+Compared to other classes on international economic integration, such as International Capital Markets or International Monetary Relations, the International Trade class focuses on the long-term patterns of balanced trade in merchandize and services.
+Part I of the class is dedicated to classic trade theory in a general equilibrium setting under perfect competition and explains trade among different countries.
+Part II of the class presents recent advances in trade theory under imperfect competition and with heterogeneous firms; it explains trade among similar countries and within multinational enterprises.
 Part III applies the insights from both partial and general equilibrium models to policy issues related to international economic integration.